The partition algebra and the plethysm coefficients II: ramified plethysm: Partition algebras

 \end{rmk}

 An $(r,s)$-set-partition, $\Lambda$, can be represented by an $(r,s)$-{\sf partition diagram}, $d_\Lambda$, consisting of $r$ {\sf northern} and $s$ {\sf southern vertices}.
-We number the northern vertices from left to right by $1,2,\ldots, r$ and the southern vertices from left to right by $\bar{1},\bar{2},\ldots, \bar{s}$ and connect two northern/southern vertices by an edge if they belong to the same block and are adjacent in the total ordering given by restriction of the above ordering to the given block; if a block contains a northern and a southern vertex, we connect the minimal such vertices.
+We number the northern vertices from left to right by $1,2,\ldots, r$ and the southern vertices from left to right by $\bar{1},\bar{2},\ldots, \bar{s}$ and connect two vertices by an edge if they belong to the same block and are adjacent in the total ordering given by restriction of the above ordering to the given block.
 In this manner, we pick a unique representative from the equivalence class of all diagrams having the same connected components.
 For example, the diagram $d_\Lambda$ of the $(8,8)$-set-partition $\Lambda$ in~\eqref{set-par} is shown in \cref{diargram1}.

 A block of a set-partition is called a {\sf propagating block} if it contains at least one northern and at least one southern vertex; a block consisting of either all southern or all northern vertices is called a {\sf non-propagating block}.
 In \eqref{set-par}, $\Lambda$ has three propagating blocks and two non-propagating blocks; both non-propagating blocks are singleton blocks, consisting of a single vertex.